dylanwoodconsulting/ngrx-modules-workshop/notes.md

 - [ ] questions
   - [ ] should store reflect UI or can it just be api responses and selectors become the view (specifically with VM selector)
 - [ ] suggestions
+  - [ ] global state suggestions
+    - [ ] empty (everything is a feature that gets patched to it)
+    - [ ] permissions, feature flags, shared (obv), etc
+    - [ ] many things either need no state or only local state
   - [ ] optimistic vs pessimistic updates
     - [ ] optimistic
       - [ ] on highly successful or reliable apis